gplepage/vegas/doc/html/_sources/tutorial.txt

 version), C and C++.
 The algorithm used here is significantly improved over the original implementation, and that used in most other implementations.
 This
-module is written in Dython, so it is almost as fast as optimized Fortran or C, particularly when the integrand is also coded in Cython (or some other compiled language), as discussed below.
+module is written in Cython, so it is almost as fast as optimized Fortran or C, particularly when the integrand is also coded in Cython (or some other compiled language), as discussed below.